New York State Route 301: Designation and recent history

 NY 301 was assigned as part of the 1930 renumbering of state highways in New York to the portion of its modern alignment west of US 9.
 At the same time, the section of what is now NY 301 from County Route 21 (CR 21) in Kent Cliffs to NY 52 in Carmel was designated as part of NY 130, which continued southwest from Kent Cliffs to Peekskill via CR 21, Oregon Road, and Division Street.
 By 1932, NY 301 was extended eastward to NY 130 in Kent Cliffs by way of its modern alignment.
 NY 130 was replaced by an extended NY 301 from Kent Cliffs to Carmel c.
 1934 and eliminated entirely c.
 1938.

 The section of NY 301 from the vicinity of Kittridge Drive, a local street southeast of Kent Cliffs, to NY 52 was initially county-maintained as CR 47.
 On April 1, 1980, ownership and maintenance of this section of the route was transferred to the state of New York as part of a highway maintenance swap between the two levels of government.
 The concurrent CR 47 designation was subsequently eliminated; however, the number was later reused for a 0.2 mi former alignment of NY 301 in Kent Cliffs.

 On August 20, 2002, the portion of NY 301 between NY 9D and US 9 was designated as the "Sergeant Albert Ireland Memorial Highway".
 The ceremonial designation honors Albert L. Ireland, a U.S. Marine Corps sergeant from Cold Spring who was awarded many citations, including nine Purple Hearts, for his service during World War II and the Korean War.
 In June 2012, the entire roadway was designated as the Hudson River Turnpike by Putnam County with the intent of reminding "drivers of the picturesque landscape and historic areas along its path".

-United States Geological Survey maps (cf. the Oscawana Lake Quadrangle) designate the entire road as the "Cold Spring-Carmel Pike".